 Dingos going to the dogs...

-appearance are required.
+Because many dingo crosses have an appearance that is very similar to that of a purebred dingo, identification methods other than physical appearance are required.
 One basic method utilised is by taking skull measurements, but the most accurate method is through DNA analysis, which is used to detect specific genetic markers that are present in pure dingo lines.
 This method has the added benefit of being able to assess the degree of hybridisation present in any dogs identified as crossbred dingos, enabling researchers to determine how far removed they are from the purebreds.

 Posted by: Susanne Fritz